“If my future were determined just by my performance on a standardized test, I wouldn’t be here. I guarantee you that.”

 This is a recipe for success, the key is communication and engagement.

 At CYC we had the good fortune to meet and interview over 34 international strengths coaches, all with their own unique talents.
-We learnt so much.
+We learned so much.
 It was an experience that took our understanding of just how unique everyone really is.

 We loved it so much we turned those interviews into an online video course.
 Giving access to all managers, employers, employees – actually anyone who wants to delve deeper into their results according to the Clifton StrengthsFinder ®.